1875

 1975

-All pre-war carriages withdrawn from use, carriages of the 105N type introduced
+All pre-war carriages are withdrawn from use

 1980